PeernetOfficial/core/webapi/readme.md

 These are the functions provided by the API:

 ```
-/status                         Provides current connectivity status to the network
+/status                         Provide current connectivity status to the network

-/peer/self                      Provides information about the self peer details
+/account/info                   Information about the current account
+/account/delete                 Delete account

 /blockchain/header              Header of the blockchain
 /blockchain/append              Append a block to the blockchain